Scots College, Wellington: Campus facilities

 Recent projects on campus have been the science block, opened in 2006 by Nobel Laureate Sir Paul Nurse and the Aitken (Admin/Reception) block in 2009.
 Other facilities updated in the last few years include the Leslie Shelly Lecture Theatre and the Information Centre, and an extension to Gibb House, the school's Boarding House.
 The Hodge Sports Centre (HSC) was opened on 4 November 2011, and the Creative Performing Arts Centre (CPAC) was opened on 2 March 2012.

 Opened in 2012 is a purpose built Creative and Performing Arts Centre.
 The Creative and Performing Arts Centre provides a new Pipe Band facility, recording studio, Drama rooms, Music rooms, Middle School administration area, offices, Art and Graphics rooms.

 The College introduced Flexible Learning environments to its campus during 2017 including a tertiary style 'Hub' offering flexible spaces for teaching, student collaboration and a common room for senior students.
 Additional new Boarding Houses were opened in 2015 and 2018 to house the growing number of boarding students.

 Flexible Learning Environments have been introduced to the College over previous years.
 These spaces help facilitate collaboration and project based learning.
 They provide teachers and students with areas to learn in large and small groups, collaborate and break away for independent study.

 The latest campus development is the McKinnon Block, named in honour of former Headmaster Ian McKinnon and his wife Jenny.
 Opened in 2020 by Her Excellency the Rt Hon Dame Patsy Reddy Governor General of New Zealand.
 Included in the building are facilities for Food Science to allow for its introduction to the curriculum.
 A fabrication lab with state of the art model and design equipment that brings us in alignment with leading NZ universities.
 The girls’ pastoral care facilities are also located in this block with their own tertiary style common room.

 The school also has IB World School status and maintains an IB curriculum from PYP to Diploma.
 The current IB Diploma co-ordinator is Mike McKnight and the MYP co-ordinator is Kate Bondett.

 Boarding

 The boarding house (titled Gibb House, after the founder of the school) has accommodation for approximately 130 students.
-The majority of these students are in Years 9–13 however allowance has been made occasionally for Year 7 and 8 students to board full-time.
-The current boarding director is Gary Henley-Smith, with assistant house masters Nick Sinnamon and Marc Capstick, and matrons Tania Steadman and Blossom Cameron.
-In addition, gap year tutors are lodged in the boarding house and assist with day-to-day operations.
+The majority of these students are in Years 9–13, but allowance has been made occasionally for Year 7 and 8 students to board full-time.